Litigation: The "Civil" Process of Resolving Serious Disputes

 The “no-fault” law has no application to the collision claim portion of your accident.
 Whoever is at fault (either as total or shared responsibility) must pay the fair market value of the loss, along with reasonable incidental charges such as towing, storage, and substitute car rental.
 If you have collision coverage on your own car, the process of allocating final financial accountability to others is usually handled by your own company, after paying you for your loss.

 McConville, Considine handles a wide variety of civil litigation matters.
-Please contact Kevin Cooman, Peter Weishaar or Peter Gregory with any litigation-related questions.
+Please contact Kevin Cooman or Peter Weishaar with any litigation-related questions.

 This publication is intended as an information source for clients, prospective clients, and colleagues and constitutes attorney advertising.
 The content should not be considered legal advice and readers should not act upon information in this publication without individualized professional counsel.